 Your surgeon will tell you when it is OK to return to work.
 Most people can go back to work within 1 to 2 weeks if they are able to sit most of the time.

-You will be referred to physical therapy to begin an exercise program.
+You may be referred to physical therapy to begin an exercise program.

-Arthroscopy - hip; Hip impingement syndrome - arthroscopy; Femora-acetabular impingement - arthroscopy; FAI - arthroscopy; Labrum - arthroscopy
+Arthroscopy - hip; Hip impingement syndrome - arthroscopy; Femoral-acetabular impingement - arthroscopy; FAI - arthroscopy; Labrum - arthroscopy